nexus-rpc/api/SPEC.md

 duration operations are modelled on top of a set of pre-defined synchronous RPCs.

 A Nexus **caller** calls a **handler**.
-The handler may respond inline (synchronous response) or return a token referencing the ongoing operation (asynchronous response), which the the caller use to cancel the operation.
+The handler may respond inline (synchronous response) or return a token referencing the ongoing operation (asynchronous response), which the caller may use to cancel the operation.
 In lieu of a higher level service contract, the caller cannot determine whether an operation is going to resolve synchronously or asynchronously, and should specify a callback URL, which the handler uses to deliver the result of an asynchronous operation when it is ready.